Saad123976/In-Depth-Excel-Analysis-of-Chocolates-Business-Performance/README.md

 **Introduction**

-This project focused on leveraging MS Excel to analyze data related to a chocolate business.
+This project focused on leveraging MS Excel to analyze data related to a chocolates business.

 The primary aim was to gain actionable insights into business performance through rigorous data analysis.
-This involved calculating descriptive statistics, performing exploratory analysis, comparing analysis techniques, and identifying top-performing items and anomalies.
-The end goal was to prepare a comprehensive report and utilize Excel charts to visualize the findings effectively.

 **Methodology**